Don’t have time to read the whole guide right now?

 You also need to have to hand any proprietary data or insights – this is something you can offer that no one else can, and quickly sets you apart as an authority.
 This might come from inside the heads of your colleagues.
 Desk research is going to be a significant factor when it comes to content creation, too.

-Here, we’re going to let you into a secret.
+Here, we’re going to let you into a little secret for your B2B PR strategy.
 Nowhere is it written that B2B campaigns should be dry and devoid of flair.

 The people you’re targeting are the very same ones that big consumer brands are spending millions of dollars to try and reach through fun, exciting and stimulating ad campaigns.